pearmeow/basic-informational-site/README.md

 Features
 --------

-- [ ] Different pages to be routed to
+- [x] Different pages to be routed to

 How to use this project
 -----------------------

-I genuinely have no idea yet
+Clone this repo and run `node index`.

 Credits
 -------